dpark6060/rtstatlib/README.md

-A helpful tool for logging useful runtime status information
+A useful tool to print helpful runtime status messages